dorkodu/seekr/README.md

 ## What?

-Seekr is a simple testing library that is for writing better tests on PHP ecosystem. <br>Although my first commit was for the sake of writing more accurate tests for Outsights framework,<br>Seekr is independent from any ecosystem or framework.
+Seekr is a simple testing library that is for writing better tests easily and wisely on PHP. <br>Although my first commit was for the sake of writing more accurate tests for Outsights framework,<br>Seekr is independent from any ecosystem or framework.
 So anyone can use it in their code.

 ## Why?